-Objects viewed in convex mirrors appear smaller and farther away than they actually are.
+Objects viewed in convex mirrors appear are closer than they appear.

 Windows

 The windows installed in this unit may be the radius torque style double pane tinted safety glass.
 These windows are also referred to as jalousie windows.
 They open with the simple turn of a crank.
 A power window is available on the driver's side as an option.